3 Ways to Perfect Your Posture: Tenaya Healthy Living Retreat is One

 - Strengthen your core.
 Yes, we know these last two constitute more than “tips.”
 But what discussion on posture would be complete without mentioning the real, long term criteria to achieve beautiful alignment?

-Alexandra: Posture Assessments at the LA Fitness Expo and Tenaya Lodge in Yosemite
+Alexandra: Posture Assessments at Tenaya Lodge in Yosemite

 I’ll add a tip that works for me – pretend you’re a marionette with a string running through the top of your head and down the center of your torso.
 Now imagine that the puppeteer is pulling the string up.
 If you’re more technical, just pretend it’s a plumb bob.